vega/vega-lite/site/comparison.md

 ## Vega and D3

 Vega-Lite is a higher-level grammar for visual analysis.
 It supports common chart types (bar chart, line chart, area chart, scatter plot, heatmap, trellis plots, ...) and common data transformations (sorting, aggregation, faceting).
-Vega is much more expressive and also supports interactions.
-However, Vega does not provide as many defaults as Vega-Lite and thus more code is required for simple charts.
+In Vega, you have to manually construct axis and legends and you have to decide how to map the data to visual properties.
+Vega-Lite automates the construction of axes, legends, and scales from a high level encoding specification.
+This makes Vega-Lite specifications significantly shorter (about 1/10th).
+Vega-Lite is compiled to Vega and some Visualizations that are expressible in Vega cannot be expressed in Vega-Lite.
+For instance, as of now Vega-Lite does not support interactions.

+Vega-Lite and Vega are visualization specification languages in JSON.
 The Vega wiki has a detailed [comparison of Vega and D3](https://github.com/vega/vega/wiki/Vega-and-D3).

-## GGPlot
+## Grammar of Graphics, GGPlot and Tableau

 GGPlot and Vega-Lite both use a compositional approach to visualization design and are both grounded in the [Grammar of Graphics](http://www.amazon.com/The-Grammar-Graphics-Statistics-Computing/dp/0387245448).
 Vega-Lite adds common data analysis transformations such as aggregation.
-Moreover, Vega-Lite is implemented in Java-Script and thus available in all modern browsers.
+GGPlot is embedded in R so that data can be transformed outside of the visualization specification.
+Vega-Lite is implemented in Java-Script and thus available in all modern browsers.

-## Tableau

 [Tableau](https://www.tableau.com/) is a graphical interface.
-The underlying formalism ([VizQL](https://www.tableau.com/products/technology)) is similar to Vega-Lite.
+The underlying formalism ([VizQL](https://www.tableau.com/products/technology)) heavily influenced the design of Vega-Lite.
 Vega-Lite and Tableau both provide smart defaults.

 ## Highcharts and plotly